 1-2.
 Art Appreciation.

-Study of artistic expression in the fields of sculpture, painting, architecture, and the minor arts from the earliest times.
+2 credits Each semester Study of artistic expression in the fields of sculpture, painting, architecture, and the minor arts from the earliest times.
 The second semester begins with the Italian Renaissance.
 Modern developments are stressed.

 3. General Art.